-As protagonists of their own learning process, students develop new knowledge and skills while charting their own course, developing longer-lasting competencies and key soft skills in the process.
+As protagonists of their own learning process, students develop new knowledge and skills while charting their own course.
+And therefore, develop longer-lasting competencies and key soft skills in the process.

 Designing inquiry-based learning experiences for your students isn’t easy, but it’s worth it.

-At Lab4U, we’re committed to ensuring that all students, no matter where they’re from, have the opportunity to learn science through inquiry.
+At Lab4U, we’re committed to ensuring that all students, have the opportunity to learn science through inquiry.

 Why?
 Because it improves student outcomes in the short-term, and helps them prepare for happy, healthy, and productive lives in the future.